More Arts on Romney Marsh

 Many other well-known writers have been associated with the area: H.G.
 Wells, Joseph Conrad, Stephen Crane, Radclyffe Hall, Noël Coward, Edith Nesbit, Rumer Godden, and Conrad Aiken.
 Rudyard Kipling and his Smugglers' Song are famous.

-Marsh Ink Writers' are a small, informal group with an interest in creative writing.
+Marsh Ink Writers are a small, informal group with an interest in creative writing.
 Our aim is to support members by reading their work, offering constructive advice and encouraging their aspirations to see their name in print.
 We hope to inspire members through our meetings and workshops.
-Regular daytime and evening meetings now being held in St Mary's Bay village hall.
-New members are very welcome.
+Keep an eye on our website to see what’s coming up in our regular meetings; look out for guest speakers and workshops.

 Bennie Jane Cross